 This compromise life-cycle emphasizes the fact that each individual vulnerability should be treated with importance as we never know when it will become a link in chained vulnerabilities, leading to total compromise.
 Another important aspect for an enterprise is to ensure that a complete inventory is created of all systems and an acceptable patching and upgrading policy should be in place.

 Establishing domain persistence often requires several steps, including both web application and infrastructure components as shown above.
-Our Advanced Infrastructure Hacking (AIH) and Basic Web Hacking (BWH) courses, both of which are being delivered at Blackhat EU 2017, provide great insight into the identification of attack vectors like these and how to exploit them.
+Our Advanced Infrastructure Hacking (AIH) and Basic Web Hacking (BWH) courses, both of which are being delivered at Blackhat, provide great insight into the identification of attack vectors like these and how to exploit them.
 Further details can be found below.